-I’m a Ph.D. student at Northwestern University studying belonging, estrangement, archives and memory as they manifest in video games and new media technologies.
+I’m a Ph.D. student at Northwestern University studying queerness, emotions and video games.

-I will be presenting my work at the 2015 Society for Cinema and Media Studies annual conference, at the Console-ing Passions international conference and at the Feeling Games Symposium at the Illinois Institute of Technology and I have been invited to speak on panels about race, queerness, gender, video games and social media at the University of Chicago and the University of Wisconsin-Madison.
+I have presented my work at the Society for Cinema and Media Studies annual conference, at the Console-ing Passions international conference and at the Feeling Games Symposium at the Illinois Institute of Technology and I have been invited to speak on panels about race, queerness, gender, video games and social media at the University of Chicago and the University of Wisconsin-Madison.

 I’m a former Contributing Editor and writer at Autostraddle, and I’m the in-house graphic designer for Literary Death Match.
-I have worked as a freelance writer and graphic designer for organizations including The Feminist Press, Publishers Weekly and the Asian American Writers Workshop.
+I have worked as a writer, editor and graphic designer for organizations including The Feminist Press, Publishers Weekly and the Asian American Writers Workshop.
 I’m also a regular speaker, panelist and staff member at Autostraddle’s annual conference, A-Camp.